WojciechMatuszewski/programming-notes/aws-stuff.md

 - uses **shared file system through nodes**

 * It can use 2 types of storage to perform operations:
-  - HDFS: s3 is used to read and write the final data to
+  - HDFS: s3 is used to read and write the final data to **(supports both in-transit and and rest encryption)**
   - EMR FS: s3 is used as primary data store to carry out all operations

 - **use for on-demand, ad-hoc, short-term tasks**